The Legend of Sleepy Hollow

 The Old Wooden Bridge

-The wooden bridge that Washington Irving used for the setting of the pursuit of the fleeing Ichabod Crane was real, and has since been replaced by this modern-day bridge.
-There’s even a plaque (shown below) commemorating the area as being used in Irving’s book.
+The wooden bridge that Washington Irving used for the setting of the pursuit of the fleeing Ichabod Crane was real, and the post card below shows how it looked before being replaced by the modern day bridge, below the postcard.
+Notice on the modern bridge photo that there’s a plaque commemorating the area as being used in Irving’s book.
 It reads: “The Headless Horseman Bridge described by Irving in the Legend of Sleepy Hollow formerly spanned this stream at this spot.”

 Dress As The Character